3.2 Determining Whether Real Estate Is Subject to Rule 3-14

 insurance, utilities, and maintenance expenses.
 Accordingly, such a lease

 operates as a financing arrangement for the lessee.
-For Rule 3-14 purposes,
+Rule 3-14 does not

-same manner as the acquisition of other property.
-Abbreviated income
+lease and the acquisition of any other property.

-statements of the property subject to a triple net lease must be provided if
+Abbreviated income statements of the property subject to a triple net lease

-the significance requirements in Rule 3-14 are met.
-However, a registrant
+requirements in Rule 3-14 are met.
+However, a registrant must also assess

-must also assess whether it has to include a tenant’s separate financial
+whether it has to include a tenant’s separate financial statements on an

 The requirement to assess the significance of an asset